Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 4. How it fits into the broader codebase

-Now when you type /explain src/auth/middleware.py, Claude Code receives the full instructions with $ARGUMENTS replaced by src/auth/middleware.py.
-This single mechanism enables incredibly flexible commands that adapt to whatever input you provide.
+When /explain src/auth/middleware.py is typed, Claude Code receives the full instructions with $ARGUMENTS replaced by src/auth/middleware.py.
+This single mechanism enables flexible commands that adapt to whatever input is provided.

 A Full Command File Example

-Here is a well-structured command that demonstrates all the key elements working together:
+The following well-structured command demonstrates all the key elements working together:

 # File: .claude/commands/add-feature.md